 Remembering oral history interviewees who have passed away.

-This audio only interview was conducted for a radio program by Dan Del Fiorentino and donated to the NAMM Oral History program: Lionel Hampton helped bring the vibraphone to jazz with a series of important recordings and a long career as a musician and bandleader.
+This audio only interview was conducted for a radio program by Dan Del Fiorentino and donated to the NAMM Oral History program: Ray Evans was an Oscar winning songwriter who penned tunes for jazz and pop artists as well as for television and film.

 Frankie Laine earned over 20 gold records as one of America's leading crooners of the 1950s.
 Over his long career he sold over 100 million records.

 Floyd Levin was a promoter of traditional jazz, an author, and music historian.
 Beginning on radio in the 1940s and then on to writing a music column, Floyd captured some of the greatest stories and characters in the world of jazz.